xiaoronglv/tidb/docs/design/2019-10-23-dynamic-sampling.md

 However, histogram and count-min sketch may be missing or stale, take the following edge cases as examples:

-- A new table may not get a chance to be analyzed, therefore optimizer has to use default statistic values[^[TiDB Source code: default statistic value](https://github.com/pingcap/tidb/blob/6d51ad33fd861c39b64a2f5d99db045d1fa0fb1d/statistics/table.go#L249-L251)], which are typically not accurate.
+- A new table may not get a chance to be analyzed, therefore optimizer has to use default statistic values[2], which are typically not accurate.
 - More than 1/10 rows of a table have been updated/inserted/deleted.
 A `analyze table` is waiting to be performed.

 Dynamic sampling is a perfect complement to cover those edge cases.